Is this program right for you?

 EMR Level Medical Knowledge Test (online)

 This online test will assess your level of knowledge relative to the medical science knowledge needed for entering the PCP program.
-You will be provided with access to the Candidate Assessment Online Campus which also contains some practice quizzes to help you prepare.
+This test will be administered online over a set 3 day period for each intake.
+Exam dates can be found with the application deadline information.
+You will be provided with access to the Candidate Assessment Online Campus just prior to the exam dates.

-- Grade 12 science course (Biology, Chemistry or Physics) minimum grade C
+- Transcript showing Grade 12 science course (biology, anatomy & physiology, chemistry or physics) min grade C

-- Letter from organization verifying volunteer work (minimum of 3 months of service)
+- Letter from organization verifying volunteer work (minimum of 3 months service)

 In the event of a tied result, where only one seat is available, the first Complete Application date will be used.